Frequently Asked Questions

 Literary Arts: The applicant must submit up to three PDF writing samples limited to one page each that characterizes the applicant's work.

 Media Arts (Film, Photography, Animation, Computer Graphics): The applicant must submit between eight and twelve JPEG images or up to three YouTube video samples (not Vimeo), no longer than three minutes each that characterize the applicant's work.
 Please submit for images: title; media, size of work; For You-Tube video samples: title, author, the character you are portraying, if applicable.

-Dance, Theater, Singing and Instrumental: The applicant must submit up to three YouTube video samples (not Vimeo) no longer than three minutes each that characterize the applicant's work.
+Performing Arts (Dance, Theater, Singing and Instrumental): The applicant must submit up to three YouTube video samples (not Vimeo) no longer than three minutes each that characterize the applicant's work.
 Please submit the title; choreographer, author, composer; the character you are portraying, if applicable.
 Please note: Audi-only submissions will not be considered.

-Visual Arts: The applicant must submit between eight and twelve JPEG images that characterize the applicant's work, each one must be labeled with: title; media; size; and date it was completed.
+Visual Arts & Design: The applicant must submit between eight and twelve JPEG images that characterize the applicant's work, each one must be labeled with: title; media; size; and date it was completed.

 What are the Foundation's Anti-Discrimination Clause and Behavioral Standards?